Revised Decree Orders of the 10th Generation Council of Dai

 The Reestablishment of the Office of the Marshall

-In addition to these duties, the Regent also commissions the creation of a private security company, Dai Security Service, under the laws of the State of Colorado to service clients in the region and to serve the local legal authorities.
+In addition to these duties, the Regent also commissions the creation of a private security company, Valkyrie Security Force Ltd., under the laws of the State of New Mexico to service clients in the region and to serve the local legal authorities.
 All security officers employed by Dai Security Service must train, test, and pass examinations to receive commissioned security licensure for armed security services in order to serve as private security officers under the Marshall.
-Those already in possession of a valid peace officer license for service within the State of Colorado are exempt from these examinations and will be the only officers qualified to serve as private investigators under their Barons/Baronesses.
+Those already in possession of a valid peace officer license for service within the State of New Mexico are exempt from these examinations and will be the only officers qualified to serve as private investigators under their Barons/Baronesses.

-Officers successfully licensed through the State of Colorado must then be knighted by the Regent before entering service to the Marshall and to the Nobility.
+Officers successfully licensed through the State of New Mexico must then be knighted by the Regent before entering service to the Marshall and to the Nobility.

 The distribution of responsibilities for security and investigations personnel for the Nobility shall proceed as follows: